distilledx/pogchamp/README.md

 # pogchamp
-General use discord bot used for a lot of thing, none of them useful
+General use discord bot used for a lot of things, none of them useful